EngineerBetter/ct-backup/README.md

 Backup & Restore scripts for Control Tower Concii

+## Usage

+These scripts are designed primarily for DR where a Concourse is being backed up then restored to a different, empty Concourse.

+It is not designed for use cases such as selectively restoring teams, secrets, or pipelines.
+You may encounter data loss or unexpected results if you try restoring to a non-empty Concourse.

 ## Backup Teams, Credhub, and Pipelines

 1. Set the following env vars for the Concourse you want to backup